prasanthchaduvula/directshifts-task/README.md

   }
   ```
   - Sample successful response status: `201 Created`
-  - Response should contain notice which will inform the user with toastr message
+  - Response should contain a notice which will inform the user with a toastr message

 * Invitations
   - Path: `GET /api/v1/invitations`